WouterStemgee/azure-bicep-training/1_Introduction.md

     - better support for modularity, reusable code and type safety
 - Benefits
     - **simpler syntax**
-        - reference paramters and variables directly without using complicated functions
+        - reference parameters and variables directly without using complicated functions
         - string interpolation is used
         - reference properties of a resource directly by using its symbolic name
     - **modules**: break down complex template deployments into smaller module files and reference them in a main template to provide easier management and greater reusability